davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 In addition to having all game clocks displayed correctly, the SBO is also responsible for confirming all timeouts and reviews requested are allocated from the appropriate team, and that the scoreboard shows the correct number of remaining reviews and timeouts for each team.

-Additionally, and medical or safety issue should result in an immediate Official Timeout to address the problem.
+Additionally, and medical or safety issue should result in immediately calling off any active Jams and immediately starting an Official Timeout to address the problem.

 Whenever a timeout or review is called, the Jam Timer should initiate signaling from the Pivot Line on the track, and MUST maintain visual signaling until the scoreboard shows the correct reason gameplay was halted